Beechwood Park (mansion): Beechwood Park School

-Beechwood Park School, also familiarly referred to as "Beechwood", is a co-educational independent day and flexi boarding school in Hertfordshire in England, UK for children from nursery age to year 8.
-It is set on the site of an old mansion house with extensions put in over the last 50 years including the junior school, middle school, sports hall and performance hall.
-Most recent developments include the new onsite Woodlands Nursery, which opened in September 2015 and also the covered swimming pool complex, officially opened by the swimmer Karen Pickering in July 2015.
+Beechwood Park School, is a co-educational independent day and flexi boarding school in Hertfordshire in England, UK for children age 3 to 13 (Year 8).
+It is set on the site of an old mansion house with extensions put in over the last 50 years including the Junior Department (now known as Pre-Prep), Sports Hall and Performance Hall.
+More recent developments include the onsite Woodlands Nursery, which opened in September 2015 and also the covered swimming pool complex, officially opened by the swimmer Karen Pickering in July 2015.